Project-MONAI/monai-deploy-informatics-gateway/docs/setup/schema.md

       ...
 ```

-The following log level may be used:
+The following log levels may be used:

 - Trace
 - Debug